cloudinary/cloudinary-go/README.md

 	// uploadResult contains useful information about the asset, like Width, Height, Format, etc.
 	// See uploader.UploadResult struct for more details.

-	// Now we can use Admin Api to see the details about the asset.
+	// Now we can use Admin API to see the details about the asset.
 	// The request can be customised by providing AssetParams. asset, err := cld.Admin.Asset(ctx, admin.AssetParams{PublicID: "logo"})
 	if err != nil {